 It’s simple.
 You subscribe to software that adds a small box or button to your webpage.
 It only gives your clients the option to chat when you’re online and available.
 Otherwise, it shows an offline message form.
 The communication can be integrated into your CRM system for record keeping.
 The software also provides excellent analytical tools so that you can monitor your success in converting chats into clients and determine how the ‘chatters’ were driven to your site.

 Live chats feel like real conversations.
 They allow you to establish the same kind of relationship you’d expect from a face-to-face interaction.
 You can get to know the person and build trust.
+Efficiency:

 Real-time communication is the fastest way to answer simple queries and to give factual information on complex questions.
+Speed:

 People can find emails tedious and never know when they’ll get an answer.
 Getting an automated message in response is always a bit of a disappointment.
 Competitive advantage

 : Financial planners who use chat boxes have a competitive advantage and are more likely to convert website visitors to clients.
 Cost:

 Live chats are free for local and global users, making them cheaper than a phone call.
+Proactive:

 You can start the conversation when someone is visiting your site and provide additional quality information.
+Adaptable:

 You need someone available in real time to chat (but usually visitors aren’t disappointed if you stick to office hours).
 Speed

-Speed: You can communicate very efficiently, but you need to be prepared to respond quickly to almost any question.
+: You can communicate very efficiently, but you need to be prepared to respond quickly to almost any question.
 Not mobile responsive:

 Not all mobile devices can support live chat applications.
+Prank chats

-Prank chats: You’ll probably get your fair share of not so serious chats and even abusive ones (but usually the software provides a system to block fraudsters).
+: You’ll probably get your fair share of not so serious chats and even abusive ones (but usually the software provides a system to block fraudsters).
+Time zones:

 The biggest bugbear